cyspacetom/DetectionLab/AWS/Terraform/README.md

 - PUBLIC_KEY
   - Paste the public key you generated previously in here.
   - eg. "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCEgBTd26TVUWf+i+kQc .... someone@email.com"
+  - Not currently working, just make sure there is something in this secret.

   Within the code itself, change the following items:
   /AWS/Terraform/backend.hcl
    - Change the bucket name to the one you created earlier

+Open your GitHub repo,